Projects

 BF SoC Hub co-innovation

-The consortium has developed three System-on-Chips called Ballast, Tackle and Headsail.
+The consortium developed three System-on-Chips called Ballast, Tackle and Headsail.
 In the begininng, the chip development was started from scratch by setting up the necessary infrastructure, design flow and agreements as well as the chip template itself.
-The chips have been designed all the way to tape-out, and sent to manufacture to TSMC.
+The chips were designed all the way to tape-out, and sent to manufacture to TSMC.

-The SoC Hub team is interested in rapid design flow time, and the leading idea of the project is to keep the pace of developing one chip per year.
+The focus of the SoC Hub team was in rapid design flow time, and the leading idea of the project was to keep the pace of developing one chip per year.
+Read more here.

 Edu4Chip